maximebochon/tips/README.md

-# tips
-Command line and programming tips and tricks.
+# Command line and programming tips and tricks.